BACK PAIN AND NATURE'S REMEDY

 Lead author Alexander Smith, a PhD researcher at Plymouth, summarized the findings: Chronic pain is tough, isolating, and exhausting.
 But adding a little nature, whether through real-world outings or new tech, could make a real difference in how people cope physically and mentally.

 Dr. Sam Hughes from the University of Exeter, another key researcher on the project, pointed out that not everyone has the same chance to benefit from nature.
-Barriers like rough terrain and lack of access are real issues.
+Barriers such as rough terrain and limited access are significant challenges.
 That's why he believes immersive technologies like VR could help level the playing field, making the healing power of nature available to a broader range of people living with pain.

 This study, published in The Journal of Pain, highlights a simple but powerful idea: time in nature can be a valuable—and sometimes overlooked—tool for managing chronic back pain.